Last Updated on: 7th August 2023, 06:24 am

 On the flip side, Nashville’s cost of living is about 5% lower than the national average.
 This means that a family of four living in the area should be making about $84,413 to live the most comfortably according to the Economic Policy Institute.

 Curious where to buy a house in Nashville?
 Home prices greatly vary depending on the type of house it is and what neighborhood it’s in.
-Below is a list of median home prices of homes for sale in Nashville’s most desirable neighborhoods.
+Here are median home prices in Nashville neighborhoods.

 - Bellevue, TN: $472,500 ($251/square foot)